 Charitable Words Scholars have produced several videos for our nonprofit partners’ events, web sites and fundraising campaigns.
 The value has been evident in outcomes that significantly raised awareness, support and funding.

-Students have benefited from working with Charitable Words’ network of volunteer advisors, which includes experience and award-winning video professionals.
-Our approach has been to recognize students today were brought up with cameras in hand.
+Students have benefited from working with Charitable Words’ network of volunteer advisors, which includes experienced and award-winning video professionals.
+Our approach has been to recognize that students today were brought up with cameras in hand.
 Their technical skills are evident, often beyond their teachers and advisors.
-And digital are readily available to help with cutting, clipping and other editing tools.
+And digital tools are readily available to help with cutting, clipping and other editing tools.

 So we don’t spend a lot of time talking about the technical side.
 We talk a lot about storytelling.

 The least important element of a video is, well, video.

 Storytelling goes beyond what video can capture (and as Ken Burns documentaries have taught us, images from the earliest days of photography can be edited to move across the screen, providing dramatic effect).

 Good storytelling calls for clear audio for sure.
 Imagery can be edited in post-production, muffled sounds and noise clutter not so easily.

 The most important element of a video story is the story itself.
 And as four, five and six-second segments add up, three minutes for a web site or Fast Pitch and even six or seven for an event presentation can go by quickly.

 How to pack in all the information you want to get across?